What is neuromuscular treatment?

 Neuromuscular tests are combined with comprehensive research, including autonomic, genetic, electrophysiological, imaging, biopsy, and serological testing, which are not available in most neurological clinics.

-Surgery: Patients may receive surgical referrals for neurological operations, thoracic operations, or orthopedic operations.
-Physical, occupational, speech, or refurbishment experts can also be included, such as physiatrists, lung health practitioners, or ophthalmologists.
+- Surgery: Patients may receive surgical referrals for neurological operations, thoracic operations, or orthopedic operations.
+It also includes physical, occupational, speech, or refurbishment experts.
+It also involves the physiatrists, lung health practitioners, or ophthalmologists.

-Counseling: Relevant support groups or genetic consultants may be referred to the clinic.
-Further testing– patients are assessed if required by different clinicians, such as physical therapists and nutritionists at Dr. Amal AlQedrah Medical Center.
+- Counseling: This also includes referral to the relevant support groups or genetic consultants, if required.
+If required, it involves further testing by different clinicians, such as physical therapists and nutritionists at Dr. Amal AlQedrah Medical Center.

 Benefits to Patients